SeattleTestbed/docs/EducationalAssignments/ParityPartOne.md

 This assignment will help you understand security mechanisms.
-You will be guided through the steps of creating a reference monitor using the security layer functionality in Repy V2.
+You will be guided through the steps of creating a reference monitor using the security layer functionality in RepyV2.
 A reference monitor is an access control concept that refers to an abstract machine that mediates all access to objects by subjects.
 This can be used to allow, deny, or change the behavior of any set of calls.
 While not a perfect way of validating your